Finding your way around Rosslyn has never been easier

 As Rosslyn grows and the neighborhood continues welcoming new residents, workers, businesses and retailers, the Rosslyn BID's placemaking team works behind the scenes to help make our urban core more vibrant.
 Our events and pop-ups like The Alcove tend to be the most visible manifestation of our efforts, but our urban planning and design initiatives are important, as well.
 They help shape the overall look and feel of the neighborhood and enhance its urban character.
 For instance, in March 2016, the BID introduced new streetscape furnishings to the neighborhood and in late May 2018, we helped launch Arlington County's first parklet.

-Recently, the Rosslyn BID's Urban Planning and Design Manager Douglas Plowman collaborated with Arlington Economic Development, Arlington County's Department of Community Planning, Housing and Development, and several other departments within Arlington County to design 11 new wayfinding signs for the neighborhood.
+Recently, former Rosslyn BID's Urban Planning and Design Manager Douglas Plowman collaborated with Arlington Economic Development, Arlington County's Department of Community Planning, Housing and Development, and several other departments within Arlington County to design 11 new wayfinding signs for the neighborhood.
 The new signs are more attractive and easier to read and follow than the last iteration.
 They include new points of interest and reflect current Rosslyn colors and branding.
 They also feature consistent maps, better color-coded and organized map points, and clear street identifiers at the top so walkers can quickly get their bearings.

 Before and After photos of wayfinding signage in Rosslyn.
 The updated signs include new points of interest and current Rosslyn colors and branding.
 They also feature consistent maps, better color-coded and organized map points, and clear street identifiers at the top so walkers can quickly get their bearings.